laibaaa21/Dropbox-Clone/docs/TESTING_RESULTS.md

 ## Executive Summary

-This document presents the results of comprehensive concurrency and memory safety testing conducted on the Dropbox Clone server implementation.
+This document presents the results of comprehensive concurrency and memory safety testing conducted on the StashCLI server implementation.
 The project successfully passes all required Phase 2 acceptance criteria:

 - ✅ **ThreadSanitizer (TSAN)**: Zero data races detected
 - ✅ **Valgrind**: Zero memory leaks detected (4,420 allocations perfectly balanced with 4,420 frees)